Have you ever had a secret you were ashamed of and didn’t want anyone to ever know?

 It does mean that we should create a zone where people show up with each other and are not be afraid to be vulnerable?

 We need to be able to acknowledge, without shame, that we are experiencing a rough time in our marriage.
 We need to be able to say that we are having issues with our self-image.
-We need to be able to be honest about feeling lonely and insecure.
+We need to be able, to be honest about feeling lonely and insecure.
 We need to be able to talk about not feeling a sense of purpose in our careers.
-We need to be able to discuss problems we’re having with our children.
+We need to be able to discuss the problems we’re having with our children.
 We need to be able to own up about having poor money management.
 We need to be able to be honest when we are having difficulty overcoming grief.

 We need to be able to admit to seeing a freaking therapist.